serverless/desktop/README.md

+**📦 Archived - This repository is archived and preserved for reference only.
+No updates, issues, or pull requests will be accepted.
+If you have questions, please reach out to our support team.**

+---

 [![Serverless Desktop AWS Lambda](https://raw.githubusercontent.com/serverless/desktop/main/resources/readme-serverless-desktop.png)](https://github.com/serverless/desktop/releases/latest)

 Serverless Desktop is GUI application that makes it easier to explore and test Serverless Framework applications built on AWS Lambda.